IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/validation.md

 # {Platform} {ComponentTitle} Editing and Validation

-The `{ComponentTitle}`'s editing exposes a built-in validation mechanism of user input when editing cells/rows.
+The `{ComponentName}`'s editing exposes a built-in validation mechanism of user input when editing cells/rows.
 It extends the form validation functionality to allow easier integration with a well known functionality.
 When the state of the editor changes, visual indicators are applied to the edited cell.

 ## Configuration